ppy/osu-wiki/news/2026/2026-06-23-bn-mentorship-cycle-7.md

 ![](/wiki/shared/news/banners/bn-mentorship/banner.jpg)

-For those who haven't seen one of these before, here's the usual spiel: this is the 7th cycle of the BN Mentorship Program, an ongoing system led by the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) to try and teach any up-and-coming modders who wish to join the [Beatmap Nominators](/wiki/People/Beatmap_Nominators) the skills and insight they may be lacking to do so.
+For those who haven't seen one of these before, here's the usual spiel: this is the 7th cycle of the BN Mentorship Program, an ongoing system led by the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) to teach up-and-coming modders the skills needed to become [Beatmap Nominators](/wiki/People/Beatmap_Nominators).

 For this cycle, all game modes are welcome to sign up.
-Check out a list of mentors below:

 ## Mentors